Skip to main content

 The table below describes the most common use cases for planning portfolios.

-Select the most relevant use case for your organization to explore design and set up recommendations
+Select the most relevant use case to explore the full adoption pathway

 Top-down work planning